thejud/text-processing-cookbook/README.md

 * easily create separate log files for each invocation.
 * run commands on multiple machines

+Here are a few simple examples:

+gzip all csv files in a directory.
+Create one job per core, and provide some diagnostic output.

+    ls *.csv | parallel --eta gzip

+More complicated, use the command substitution to create a basename, and remove the extension with an extended command. {} is the input, {.} is the input without the extension, and {/.} is the basename without the extension.

+    ls *.gz | parallel --eta 'mkdir {/.} && cd {/.} && unzip ../{}'

 See also: [sem](https://www.gnu.org/software/parallel/sem.html), part of the gnu parallel package, which allows you to easily limit the number of concurrent